-There is one OSS with two InfiniBand HCAs.
-Lustre clients have only one InfiniBand HCA using native Lustre drivers of o2ibind.
-Load balancing is done on both HCAs on the OSS with the help of LNET.
+A Lustre file system contains OSSs with two InfiniBand HCAs.
+Lustre clients have only one InfiniBand HCA using OFED InfiniBand "o2ib" drivers.
+Load balancing between the HCAs on the OSS is accomplished through LNET.

 7.3.1 Setting Up modprobe.conf for Load Balancing